RasaHQ/rasa/examples/formbot/README.md

 # Formbot

 The `formbot` example is designed to help you understand how the `FormAction` works and how to implement it in practice.
-Using the code and data files in this directory you can build a simple restaurant search assistant capable of recommending restaurants based on user preferences.
+Using the code and data files in this directory, you can build a simple restaurant search assistant capable of recommending restaurants based on user preferences.